 Makes about 3 cups

-1 can whole tomatoes (28-ounce), drained (you can also use fire-roasted) 1 small onion, roughly chopped 2 garlic cloves, roughly chopped ½ cup cilantro (mostly leaves, discard thick stems) 1-2 chipotle peppers (from can) 2 Tbsp lime juice ½ - 1 tsp sea salt ¼ tsp fresh ground black pepper Optional: 1 tsp of adobo sauce (from the can of chipotle peppers)
+1 can whole tomatoes (28-ounce), drained (I used fire-roasted) 1/2 yellow onion, roughly chopped 2 garlic cloves, roughly chopped ½ cup cilantro (mostly leaves, discard thick stems) 1-2 chipotle peppers (from can) 2 Tbsp lime juice ½ - 1 tsp sea salt ¼ tsp fresh ground black pepper Optional: 1 tsp of adobo sauce (from the can of chipotle peppers)

 Place all ingredients into food processor or blender and blend until desired consistency.
 Taste salsa and, if necessary, adjust seasonings or ingredients.